 - All visiting groups/performers will be screened and approved in advance by the Child Life, Education and Creative Arts Therapy Department.

 - Previous successful experience entertaining and visiting with children is necessary.
-Please feel free to submit a videotape, audiotape and/or letters of recommendation with your application if you feel it will help to further describe the entertainment you will bring to the children.
+Please feel free to submit a video or audio recording and/or letters of recommendation with your application if you feel it will help to further describe the entertainment you will bring to the children.

-- According to infection control and confidentiality policies, entertainers must be at least 18 years of age and in good health (please no children or family of entertainers).
-Anyone who has experienced exposure to or symptoms of flu, measles, mumps, hepatitis, chicken pox, rash, diarrhea or vomiting within the past four weeks may not visit.
-Any visitor who is currently ill is not permitted to visit.
+- For infection control and confidentiality policies, entertainers should be at least 18 years of age and must be in good health (please no children or family of entertainers).
+For the safety of the patients, anyone who has experienced exposure to or symptoms of flu, measles, mumps, hepatitis, chicken pox, rash, diarrhea or vomiting within the past four weeks may not visit.
+Any visitor who is currently or has been ill in the past 48 hours is not permitted to visit.

 - Most performances take place in small unit playrooms where space is limited.
-For this reason, visitors/entertainers will be asked to limit the size of the group to six people on the weekends and eight people during the week.
+For this reason, visitors/entertainers will be asked to limit the size of the group to eight people.
 Exceptions will be discussed and approved (i.e. musical groups/choirs singing in larger common areas of the hospital).